glycerine/gemacs/README.md

 has passed.
 Keeping with the Go philosophy of minimalism and simplicity, there are no plans to add an embedded scripting language to `gemacs`.
-Being MIT licensed, you are welcome to fork and derive from it in whatever you like, of course.
+Being MIT licensed, you are welcome to fork and derive from it however you like, of course.

 ![screenshot](https://github.com/glycerine/gemacs/blob/master/gemacs-screenshot.png)